Whitney Johns Shows Off Her Gym-Honed Curves In A Knotted Flannel Shirt & Bikini Bottoms

 “You define beauty,” a fourth social media user gushed.

-The model has proven that she has no problems showing some skin for her racy online posts.
+The model has proven that she has no problem showing some skin in her racy online posts.
 She’s often seen sporting skimpy bathing suits, tiny tops, and sexy lingerie.

 As previously reported by The Inquisitr, Whitney recently delighted her followers when she steamed up social media in a red bikini top and a pair of Daisy Dukes while she hung out on a boat.
 That post also proved to be a popular one.
-To date, the video has been viewed more than 43,000 likes and racked up more than 180 comments.
+To date, the video has been viewed more than 43,000 times and racked up over 180 comments.